menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 <img src="image4.png" width="256" />

-To make things simpler we can reduce these two equations to one by introducing a new variable y_i such that y_i is equal to plus one, for positive samples and minus one for negative.
-Then we multiply both equations with $y_i$.
+To make things simpler we can reduce these two equations to one by introducing a new variable y<sub>i</sub> such that y<sub>i</sub> is equal to plus one, for positive samples and minus one for negative.
+Then we multiply both equations with y<sub>i</sub>.
 In the case of negative samples multiplication with a -1 flips the inequality and both the equations become same.

 <img src="image5.png" width="256" />